Luanne Box Writeup Walkthrough Htb Hackthebox – [HTB] – HackTheBox

 Password: iamthebest

-Execute the following command to visit the website that hosts on port 3001:
+Execute the following command to visit the website hosted on port 3001:

 htpasswd File

-Attempted to access r.michaels home folder by executing the following command.
+I attempted to access r.michaels home folder by executing the following command:

 1